-As the speed metal /thrash scene hit its peak in the later part of the decade so did D.R.I. with the Four Of A Kind (1988) and Thrashzone (1989) albums.
-The former being more traditional 80's style Thrash and featuring the debut of John Menor on bass, while the latter was more back to their roots.
+As the speed metal and scenes hit their peak in the later part of the decade so did D.R.I. with the 4 Of A Kind (1988) and Thrashzone (1989) albums.
+The former being more traditional 80s style thrash metal, and featuring the debut of John Menor on bass, while the latter was more back to their roots.
 In between the albums, they would remix and re-release their Dirty Rotten LP with 4 added tracks from their Violent Pacification EP, originally done back in 1984.